|Suitable for||British expats and their employers|

 Living and Working Abroad

 Practical guidance for British individuals going to live and/or work abroad.
+The book complements our title Advising British Expats, which is more technical and which is aimed at the professional adviser.

 The first two chapters address the practicalities of preparing to live abroad, including considerations such as schooling, accommodation, employment contracts, familiarisation, and dealing with furniture and possessions.
 Guidance is also included in relation to documentation, travel and relocation costs, and dealing with UK investments.